ccoop/phomes/README.md

-mla models list          # All experiments ranked by performance mla models show best     # Best model details mla data list           # Data versions mla train knn_baseline  # Train new model (if that ver. not already in registry) mla serve               # Start API server
+mla models list          # All experiments ranked by performance mla models show best     # Best model details mla data list           # Data versions mla train --all         # Train all models mla train knn_baseline  # Train new model by name (if that ver. not already in registry) mla serve               # Start API server
 ```